 The bikes that the the manufacturers make are stiff, light and aerodynamic, and the fits that the fitting systems come up with are great for Zwift and they’re great for time trialling – because they’re all done with computers and wind tunnels.
 But riders can only win real races if they can get to the finish line in one piece.
 Furthermore they’re not much good for their sponsors if they can’t get to the start line because they’re injured and they’re not much use to their teams if they can’t train effectively because they’re in recovery.
 Risking crashes by compromising handling is proving to be a risky business.
 The number of crashes and the number of riders out of action seems to be rising exponentially.

-It’s at though they’re doing F1 motor races in dragsters.
+It’s at though they’re doing Formula One motor races in dragsters.

 A bit like F1, professional bike racing is quite unlike any other form of cycling.
 Even the highest level of amateur racing doesn’t have the instant TV and radio feedback.
 But where the pros lead the amateurs follow.
-And the only reason that bike companies spend huge amounts sponsoring professional teams and giving bikes to top amateurs is so that true amateurs buy them too.
-But, unlike F1, where the cars never go beyond the race track, what plenty of amateurs are more than willing (and able) to pay for are the bikes that the pros ride.
+And the only reason that bike companies spend huge amounts sponsoring professional teams and giving bikes to top amateurs is so that true amateurs buy them.
+But, unlike F1, where the cars never go beyond the race track, what plenty of amateurs are more than willing (and able) to pay for are bikes identical to those that the pros ride.

 So welcome to the world of perching on the nose of the saddle, resting heavily on the hoods, weaving around like an eel, feeling every bump in the road, and dodgy cornering.
-And if you have a VO2max in the high 70s, a 400w ftp and 25 hours a week to train you might even get to experience what the bike can really do.
+And if you have a VO2max in the high 70s, a 400w ftp and 25 hours a week to train you might even get to experience what the bike was actually designed to do.
 And if that jargon doesn’t mean much to you you probably don’t.

 Unfortunately it’s not just the super-expensive marquee bikes that the pros ride that are now making life uncomfortable for bike buyers.
 Previously ‘top end’ features, such as aero bars and stems, profiled seat posts and concealed cables, are following oversized steerers and bottom brackets into everyday bikes.
-Why aerodynamic features that kick in at 45 or 50kph are necessary on such bikes is question that those engineers and marketeers must be able to answer more convincingly than I.
+Why aerodynamic features that kick in at 45 or 50kph are necessary on such bikes is a question that the engineers and marketeers behind them must be able to answer more convincingly than I.